top of page

 R v D (2021) Inner London Crown Court

 D was convicted of ABH and Theft at Croydon Magistrates Court.
 D was unrepresented at trial and wished to appeal his conviction after the appeal time limits had lapsed.
 We were able to make successful submissions in the case and D was granted permission to appeal out of time.
-Case is ongoing.
+D was successful in his appeal against conviction at Inner London Crown Court.

 R v Z (Maidstone Crown Court 2019)